mamokarz/getting-started/STMicroelectronics/STM32L4_L4+/create_package.md

 This CMake will create an executable sprinkler.2.elf that contains the files in the startup directory plus the concrete implementation of the interface and the business logic.
 Because it will expose an IPC interface, the library "az::ulib" is required.
 The library "az::core_pic" brings the implementation for the JSON parser, and "stm32cubel4" the HAL to access the MCU pins.

-Sprinkler.1.elf contains the binary code to run in the MCU together with a few more information, tools like jTag knows that and extract the binary when loading the .elf to the MCU.
+Sprinkler.2.elf contains the binary code to run in the MCU together with a few more information, tools like jTag knows that and extract the binary when loading the .elf to the MCU.
 In our case, we need to extract the binary to write directly in the memory.
 The POST_BUILD ObjCopy do this extraction creating the sprinkler.2.bin.

 Include the new sample in the CMake of the samples by adding `add_subdirectory(sprinkler.2)` in the samples/CMakeLists.txt.

 To build the project, call again ".\tools\rebuild.bat".
-It will build the entire project creating 6 executables, including the new sprinkler.2.elf
+It will build the entire project creating all executables, including the new sprinkler.2.elf

 ```
 [945/950] Linking C executable samples\sprinkler.2\sprinkler.2.elf